To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \subsubsection{Agents' Actions}

 We considered a set of six different actions for each agent, the human and the robot.
 These actions, listed in Table~\ref{tab:actions}, are the same for both agents, providing them with a similar level of agency.
-Note, the feasibility of actions depends on the state of the task, and at each decision step, some of them may not be feasible.
+Note that the feasibility of actions depends on the state of the task, and at each decision step, some of them may not be feasible.
 For example, when no task has been allocated to the robot, action H4, performing a task assigned by the human, is not applicable.
-Additionally, to provide the robot with greater autonomy in adapting its leadership role or reassuming it when human performance is poor, we intentionally designed the rejecting option (Action H6) to be less straightforward for the human (will be explained later).
-Action H6 involves the consecutive performance of H4 and H3 without actually performing them physically.
-Further elaboration on this will be provided in the subsequent paragraph.
-Fig.~\ref{fig:stategraph} displays the state graph of a single subtask, considering the possible actions of both human and robot agents as outlined in Table~\ref{tab:actions}.